tusharjain1082/TheBook.Net/README.md

 2. 10 million or 1 crore entries even more can be created.
 3. deep trees with ancestors, parents, and their children, millions. you can traverse and manipulate entire tree with millions of nodes with perfect recursion.
 4. publish as completely stand alone self contained portable application with all dependencies included.
+5. rtf format rich text editor.
-5. insert image.
+6. insert image.
-6. insert table and modifify it.
+7. insert table and modifify it.
-7. insert current or other date and time.
+8. insert current or other date and time.
-8. printing support.
+9. printing support.
-9. export to html, rtf, xaml.
+10. export to html, rtf, xaml.
-10. export to raw text .txt file by removing all formatting and media.
+11. export to raw text .txt file by removing all formatting and media.
-11. templates. create your own custom templates.
+12. templates. create your own custom templates.
-12. font formatting, font size, bold, italics, etc.
+13. font formatting, font size, bold, italics, etc.
-13. import .txt, .rtf, .xaml documents with their titles/names into current node path.
+14. import .txt, .rtf, .xaml documents with their titles/names into current node path.
-14. clone node to custom location.
+15. clone node to custom location.
-15. copy, paste, write, collect, organize texts. you can write myriads of books with myriads of chapters each in their own unique nodes/records with titles/names.
+16. copy, paste, write, collect, organize texts. you can write myriads of books with myriads of chapters each in their own unique nodes/records with titles/names.
-16. sticky notes feature.
+17. sticky notes feature.
-17. 2 tree navigation designs: form with tree view based design and form with 1990s dos file manager design navigation available.
+18. 2 tree navigation designs: form with tree view based design and form with 1990s dos file manager design navigation available.
-18. minimal optimized memory use.
+19. minimal optimized memory use.
-19. most bugs fixed. a ready open source software with complete source code.
+20. most bugs fixed. a ready open source software with complete source code.

 ## using TheBook.Net
 download completely portable self-contained application zip package located in releases section and use it rightaway with no dependency or .net issue because all dependencies are included with the application. if you have .Net 10.0 Desktop runtime installed in windows, you can also straightforwardly run the application from "bin\release\net10.0-windows" folder.